 Bah-vietz

-First things first, many people ask me “How do you pronounce your last name??”.
-It’s actually quite easy – it’s [Bah-vietz].
+“How do you pronounce your last name??”
+It’s quite easy – [Bah-vietz].

 Who is David Bawiec?